json-api/json-api/format/index.md

 * A `"links"` member that contains at least one of the following:
   * A `"self"` member, whose value is a URL for the relationship itself (a "relationship URL").
 This URL allows the client to directly manipulate the relationship.
-For example, it would allow a client to remove an `author` from an `article` without deleting the `people` resource itself.
+For example, it would allow a client to add a new comment to an `article` without going through the `article` resource and updating the entire set of `comments` references.
   * A `"related"` member, whose value is a related resource URL, as defined below.
-* A `"data"` member, whose value represents "resource linkage" (defined below).
+* A `"data"` member that contains resource linkage information, as defined below.
 * A `"meta"` member that contains non-standard meta-information about the relationship.